Solar symbol: Crosses

-The Arevakhach (solar cross) symbol often found in Armenian memorial stelae is claimed as an ancient Armenian solar symbol of eternity and light.
+The Arevakhach ("solar cross") symbol often found in Armenian memorial stelae is claimed as an ancient Armenian solar symbol of eternity and light.

-Some Sami shaman drums have the Beaivi Sami sun symbol that resembles a sun cross.
+Some Sámi shaman drums have the Beaivi Sámi sun symbol that resembles a sun cross.

 The swastika has been a long-standing symbol of good fortune in Eurasian cultures: its appropriation by the Nazi Party from 1920 to 1945 is a brief moment in its history.
 It may be derived from the sun cross, and is another solar symbol in some contexts.

-It is used among Buddhists ("manji"), Jains, and Hindus; and many other cultures, though not necessarily as a solar symbol.
-Also see Malkh-Festival.
+It is used among Buddhists (manji), Jains, and Hindus; and many other cultures, though not necessarily as a solar symbol.

 The "Black Sun" (German: Schwarze Sonne) is a 'sun wheel' with twelve-fold rotational symmetry.
 The design was incorporated as a mosaic into a floor of Wewelsburg Castle during the Nazi era and may have been inspired by Alemannic Iron Age swastika-like designs in Migration-period Zierscheiben.
 It has been adopted by modern Satanist groups and neo-Nazis.

-The Kolovrat, or in Polish "Słoneczko", represents the Sun in Slavic neopaganism.
+The "Kolovrat", or in Polish Słoneczko, represents the Sun in Slavic neopaganism.